grkiebel/rho-service/README.md

 The service is agnostic of internal details of tool skills and task needs save that they must be valid json.
 The actual tool/task assignment is performed by a client-provided assigner that will periodically query the api to get a list of available tasks and tools to consider for assignment.

-An example use case would be a laboratory where instruments periodically collected data that needed to be processed (task) by an appropriate program (tool).
+An example use case would be a laboratory where multiple instruments periodically collected data that needed to be processed (task) by an appropriate program (tool).
 Instruments and their data processing needs would not all be the same.
+The service does not at this time provide a mechanism for stringing multiple tools together into processing pipelines.
+That capability could be implemented in application-specific client software.

 ## Description